 The free version of this plugin allows you to display your Instagram like and comment counts as you hover over each post, giving you bonus social proof!
 Users can additionally view your posts in a pop-up or lightbox directly within your website, ensuring that they do not leave your site.
 The plugin is fully responsive, and also lets you design your feed according to each specific device, making your grid layouts look great on desktop, tablet, and mobile devices.

 The PRO version gives you even more great options!
 With this upgrade, you will be able to display your Instagram stories to connect with your audience.

 Filter and moderate your feed to display only those posts you want your visitors to see.
 Then, link Instagram posts to specific blog posts, pages, products, and any custom URL.
-The PRO version comes with additional layouts such as Masonry, Carousel, and Highlight.
+The PRO version comes with additional layouts such as Masonry, Carousel, Highlight, and Slider.

 Content Views is a WordPress Grid Plugin that’s available in both the free and premium versions.
 The free plugin is popular, with over 50000 active installs.
 This plugin allows you to create a grid of your posts and display it anywhere on your site – any post, page, or widget – using a shortcode that’s generated by the plugin.
 You can display the posts in a grid format or as a scrollable/collapsible list.

 Moreover, you can choose which items will appear in the grid, preview the changes, and select what fields will be visible to visitors (descriptions, titles, thumbnails).
 It allows a great deal of flexibility in what is displayed by manually making a list of posts or by using filters like author, category, or latest posts.